barahona-research-group/dHSIC_ts/README.md

+# Higher Order Interactions

-This is a python package that aims to determine the higher order interactions in data.
+## This is a python package that aims to determine the higher order interactions in data.